vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/06-basic-endpoint-structure.md

 [click]

-To configure the endpoint, we must first override the `Configure` method.
+To configure the endpoint, we simply override the `Configure` method.

 Here we can access many of FastEndpoints' helper methods.
-The example shown here uses the `Get` method to register the route for a HTTP GET method.
+The example shown here uses the `Get` method to register the route for a GET method.

 [click]